ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 </ExpandableCard>

 <ExpandableCard
-title="Misconception 7: &quot;Staking APR is expected to triple after The Merge.&quot;"
+title="Misconception: &quot;Staking APR is expected to triple after The Merge.&quot;" contentPreview="False.
-contentPreview="False.
 More up-to-date estimations predict closer to a 50% increase in APR post-merge, not a 200% increase."> The APR for stakers is expected to increase post-merge.
 To understand by how much, it is important to recognize where this increase in APR is coming from.
 This does not come from an increase in protocol ETH issuance (<a href="/upgrades/merge/eth-issuance/">ETH issuance after The Merge</a> is in fact decreasing by ~90%), but is instead a reallocation of transaction fees that will start going to validators instead of miners.